Partnerships and funding

 Local Land Services works in partnership with Landcare NSW to deliver programs and actions to support Landcare volunteers.
-The two organisations signed a Memorandum of Understanding in 2015 that strengthens the partnership for the benefit of communities and landscaped across NSW.
+The two organisations refreshed and resigned a Memorandum of Understanding in December 2020 that continues to strengthen the partnership for the benefit of communities and landscapes across NSW.

 Catchment Action NSW

 Catchment Action NSW is a NSW State Government natural resource management initiative.
 The Catchment Action NSW is a program funded by the NSW Government to deliver its natural resource management priorities.
 For Local Land Services, the responsibility lies in investing this funding to deliver on-ground outcomes for communities and the environment across NSW.

 The funding invested by this initiative supports our work to improve and maintain a healthy landscape for the future of the NSW environment, landowners and farmers.

 We work in partnership with the Department of Primary Industries (DPI) to deliver locally-relevant research to farmers and landholders.

 Our officers work with DPI Industry Development Officers across NSW, including experts in agronomy, livestock, horticulture, irrigation, soils and climate, to ensure the latest industry knowledge and practices are delivered to customers.

 Local Land Services works in partnership with local councils to ensure best practice management of natural resources, including weed management and pest control in areas regarding council laws.